Hi! I’m Christie (she/her). I enjoy co-creating the everyday conditions for more clarity, choice, and connection, inside and out.

 Learn more about my offerings.

-As a longtime independent practitioner, I stay inspired with ongoing learning and collaborations based in vast & interconnected healing traditions.
+As a longtime practitioner, I stay inspired with collaborative learning based in vast and interconnected healing traditions.
+I also love to cook, knit, read poetry, and be in nature.

 I hope we get to work together!